SymbolNotFound/.github/profile/README.md

 ### [ggp-bot]

 Reference implementation for a competitive AI that can play most small games optimally and some large games decently.
-Depends on `ggdl-api` for joining and playing games, depends on `ts-gdl` for compiling into an intermediate representation.
+Depends on `gel-api` for joining and playing games, depends on `ts-gdl` for compiling into an intermediate representation.
 The intent here is not to have the most competitive AI player but to accelerate the path for those who want to explore creating one.